firefly2442/ArmaConnect/README.md

 Arma 3 is a product of [Bohemia Interactive](http://www.bistudio.com).
 Map images, markers, and other image assets are copyrighted and are used under the [Arma Public License](http://www.bistudio.com/community/licenses/arma-public-license).
 No assets from Arma will be stored on Github.

-Please do not release this application under any other name or on the Google Play store.
+Please do not release this application under any other name or on the Google Play(&trade;) store.
 This application will always remain free under the GPLv3 license.

-Android is a trademark of Google Inc.
+Android is a trademark of Google Inc.  Google Play is a trademark of Google Inc.

 The Android application uses two third-party libraries.
 [TileView](https://github.com/moagrius/TileView) is released under the MIT license.
 It in turn uses [DiskLruCache](https://github.com/JakeWharton/DiskLruCache) which is released under the Apache version 2 license.